whoshuu/cpr-example/README.md

 ## Contributing

 Please fork the parent repository and contribute back using [pull requests](https://github.com/whoshuu/cpr/pulls).
 Features can be requested using [issues](https://github.com/whoshuu/cpr/issues).
 All code, comments, and critiques are greatly appreciated.

+For direct contributions to the example project, you can open [pull requests](https://github.com/whoshuu/cpr-example/pulls) or [issues](https://github.com/whoshuu/cpr-example/issues).